Battle of Kumyangjang-ni

 The Battle of Kumyangjang-ni was a battle fought on January 25 to 27, 1951, at Geumyangjang-ri (present-day Geumyangjang-dong) by the 150th Division of the Chinese People's Volunteer Army (PVA) and the Turkish Brigade of the United Nations Army.
 The conflict is also referred to as the Battle of Geumyangjang-ri and Hill 151 as of it initiation upon Hill 151.

 Background

 The Turkish Brigade, mobilized to Korea as a reservation force primarily commanded by the United Nations, initiated combat against the PVA forces in skirmishes referred to as the Battle of Kunu-ri due to the destruction of the II Corps at Wawon on 28 November 1950.

 Operation Thunderbolt

 The United Nations Army initiated an offensive between January 25 and February 20, 1951, with Operation "Thunderbolt".
 In accordance to the order received on January 6, 1951 on offensive reconnaissance (Armed Recon.), the 2nd Battalion of the Turkish Brigade was requested to annex Geumyangjan-ri and the Hill 151 around Geumyangjang-ri occupied by the PVA forces.
+The Turkish Brigade moves northeastward toward Kumyangjang-ni.